Lewis & Clark College Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Lewis and Clark College, approximately 79% of students took out student loans averaging $6,343 a year.
 That adds up to $25,372 over four years for those students.

 The student loan default rate at Lewis and Clark College is 1.1%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.